hantsy/spring-puzzles/programming-models/guide.md

 }
 ```

-This controller provides the following RESTful API features:
+This is a classic Spring controller class, familiar to anyone who has worked with Spring before.

+* The `@RestController` annotation designates this class as a RESTful API controller.
+It is a meta-annotation built on top of the general-purpose `@Controller`.
+* The class-level `@RequestMapping` sets the base path for all endpoints in this controller.
+* `@RequiredArgsConstructor` simplifies constructor injection by automatically generating a constructor for all final fields at compile time.
+* HTTP method-specific annotations like `@GetMapping`, `@PostMapping`, `@PutMapping`, and `@DeleteMapping` are meta-annotations based on `@RequestMapping`, and define sub-paths relative to the class-level mapping.
 * The `getAll` method retrieves all posts and returns them as a list in the response body with a 200 (OK) status code.
-* The `save` method creates a new post, responds with a 201 (Created) status code, and includes the URI of the newly created entity in the `Location` header.
+* The `save` method creates a new post, responds with a 201 (Created) status code, and includes the URI of the new entity in the `Location` header.
-* The `getById` method fetches a post by its ID.
-If the post exists, it returns the post in the response body with a 200 (OK) status.
-If not found, it responds with a 404 (Not Found) status.
+* The `getById` method retrieves a post by its ID.
+If the post exists, it returns the post in the response body with a 200 (OK) status; otherwise, it responds with a 404 (Not Found).
 * The `update` method updates an existing post.
 If the post is found and updated successfully, it returns a 204 (No Content) status.
-If the post does not exist, it responds with a 404 (Not Found) status.
+If the post does not exist, it responds with a 404 (Not Found).
 * The `deleteById` method deletes a post by its ID.
-On successful deletion, it returns a 204 (No Content) status.
-If the post does not exist, it responds with a 404 (Not Found) status.
+If the deletion is successful, it returns a 204 (No Content) status; if the post does not exist, it responds with a 404 (Not Found).

+---